-We have the most amazing weekend of live swing music, swing dance workshops and dancing til the early hours lined up for you as we take over The Bedford for the Easter weekend!
+We have the most amazing 3 days of live swing music, swing dance workshops and dancing til the early hours lined up for you as we take over The Bedford for the Easter holiday!

 The next SwingFest is 14-16 April 2017.

 South London SwingFest has been a roaring success in both its first two years and this year promises to be just as good if not better.